 Agriculture was practiced for THOUSANDS of years on Earth before becoming industrialized oh-so-much oh-so-much in the last century (especially in developed countries, like the United States).
 Agricultural policies (basically rules which the big guys use to regulate agriculture) in the 1970’s set the stage for present day, when they stared encouraging the overproduction of commodity crops, especially corn and soy.
 Gradually, producers became more reliant on subsidies provided by the government for producing commodity crops.
 Overall— these policies created a problem that many farmers grapple with today.
 With prices set artificially low (via policy), producers had and have trouble making market profit on crops— forcing many to rely on government-subsidized commodity crops.

-The Farmer’s Paradox
+The Farmer’s Paradox?!

-How could these guys (and gals) keep growing crops subsidized by the government, increasing yields required with each passing farm bill?!
-Under current legislation, raw output is super-duper subsidized.
-Even more discouraging is that sustainable practices tend to receive MUCH less benefits than unsustainable ones.
+SO… Farmer guys, gals, and everyone in between have to ask, “How can we keep growing subsidized crops with increasing yields required with each passing farm bill?!”
+Under current legislation, raw output is super-duper subsidized (Although it’s more debated in recent years).
+Even more discouraging is how, legislatively— sustainable farm practices tend to receive MUCH less benefits than unsustainable ones.